d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

    b.
 Which content rating has the largest spread?
 \vspace{0.2in}

    c.
-Which content rating is the most symmetric distribution?
+Which content rating is the most skewed distribution?
 \vspace{0.2in}

    d.
 Fifty percent of movies in 2016 with a PG-13 content rating fall below what value?